-Nephritic syndrome is a manifestation of glomerular inflammation (glomerulonephritis [GN]) and occurs at any age.
-Causes differ by age (see Table: Glomerular Disorders by Age and Manifestations), and mechanisms differ by cause.
+Nephritic syndrome is a manifestation of glomerular inflammation (glomerulonephritis) and occurs at any age.
+Causes differ by age (see table Glomerular Disorders by Age and Presentation Glomerular Disorders by Age and Manifestations ), and mechanisms differ by cause.
 The syndrome can be

 Acute (serum creatinine rises over many weeks or less)